mollie/mollie-JTL/README.md

 1. Download the latest version of the module (the '.zip' file) via the [Releases page](https://github.com/mollie/mollie-JTL/releases)
 2. Go to the administration panel of your JTL-Shop
 3. In your administration panel, select the *'Plugins'* menu and then choose *'Pluginverwaltung'*
-4. Click the *'Upload'* tab, select *'Auswählen'* and then upload the '.zip' file which you downloaded earlier
+4. Click the *'Upload'* tab, select *'AuswÃ¤hlen'* and then upload the '.zip' file which you downloaded earlier
-5. After the module has been uploaded, go to the *'Verfügbar'* tag, activate the checkbox for 'mollie' and press *'Installieren'*
+5. After the module has been uploaded, go to the *'VerfÃ¼gbar'* tag, activate the checkbox for 'mollie' and press *'Installieren'*
 6. Switching back to the *'Aktiviert'* tab you select the config button ![](https://cdn.webstollen.com/plugin/ws_mollie/cogs.png)
 7. Enter your API Key in the Form on the *'Einstellungen'* tab and save the data.